vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/customize.md

 Some components provide slots, in this case, you can directly import the original component when overriding the component, and pass in the content you need through the slot.

-For example, if your website has strong social attributes, and you want to display a comment box on the homepage, you can display it like this:
+For example, if your site has strong social attributes, and you want to display a comment box on the homepage, you can display it like this:

 :::: code-group